Gregg Kennard

 William Gregory Kennard (born January 27, 1966) is an American politician.
-He is a Democrat representing the 102nd district in the Georgia House of Representatives.
+A member of the Democratic Party, he represents the 101st district in the Georgia House of Representatives.

 Career

 Kennard is the founder and senior pastor of NSpire, an outreach program in Atlanta.

 In 2018, Kennard was elected to represent District 102 in the Georgia House of Representatives.
 He is running for re-election in 2020.

 Kennard currently sits on the following committees: